 In addition to the unimaginable emotional impact, a child's death may also affect a family's finances, especially if the family paid medical expenses to treat a long-term illness.
 When a surviving sibling goes to college, the family may no longer have the savings to pay for tuition and educational expenses.
 Whether a sibling died due to illness, accident or violent crime, the student may qualify for financial support from a variety of scholarship programs.

 Some scholarships assist only students from a particular community or state without criteria regarding the causes of their siblings' deaths.
-The JoJo D'Occhio Foundation, for example, helps students who plan to attend the University of Delaware.
-To qualify, the applicant must be younger than 22 years old and the surviving sibling of a deceased individual.
 Students may find information regarding local and state-specific scholarships through the financial aid offices of the colleges where they plan to enroll.

 Video of the Day

 Many organizations support the family members of cancer patients who have passed away.
 Scholarship programs seek to help families with college expenses when they may have already drained their financial resources to pay for cancer treatments and medical care.
 Project Hope and Joy helps bereaved siblings through its Hope Scholarship Fund.

 Some cancer-related scholarships for siblings focus on helping students from a particular area or state.
 For instance, the Happy Jack Fund Memorial Scholarship, worth $1,000 per recipient, is awarded each year to three high school seniors who live in New York or New Jersey.
 These students must have lost a sibling and intend to pursue a bachelor's degree at an accredited university or college.